cccarle/cccarle.github.io/_posts/2016-11-17-How-did-you-implements-comments-to-blog-posts.md

 <artical>
   <h1>
     <strong>
-     <p>If you want to allow comments on the website you have to write atthe top of the file "comments: true,".
+     <p>If you want to allow comments on the website you have to write "comments: true," in the "Front Matter".
 You can also write "false"
-     and deny visitors from commenting.There is a use various of services that make it possible to bring up a box where you can comment.
+     and deny visitors from commenting.There is a various of services that make it possible to bring up a box where you can comment.
      I used Disqus and chose to put it in src / _layouts / posts.</p>